pSlessing/SlessingTextEditingProgram/readme.md

+### Currently working on migrating from termbox to tcell
 This is a project im using, both to learn GO, but also to implement a larger type of application, in this case, being a text editor :D

 ### Current Features